peihaowang/DRLCache/README.md

 ## Dataset

 The real-time data were collected via [Pintos](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) system.
 We inserted a piece of tracking code into the kernel and collect disk activities while running the systems in real-time.

-The dataset will be released soon.
+Now you can follow this [link](https://forms.gle/nvwiYurcadvAnUQV9) to download our *Pintos Disk Activity (PDA-159)* Dataset.

+**We prohibit any forms of redistribution, including but not limited to uploading to online storage, sharing this link, and copying to others.**

 ## Acknowledgment